Fathers’ Rights in Texas

 My ears always perk up whenever I hear somebody say, “I want to totally restrict the other parent from access.”
 The first question out of my mouth is almost always, “Okay, what is your smoking gun?”
 That may sound blunt but that’s also the first question the court will want to be answered if you hope to end up being a father getting full custody (or mother getting full custody for that matter).

 So, how can a father get full custody in Texas?
-If you want to keep the other parent away from your child, you better have some really good reasons.
+If you want to keep the other parent away from your child, you better have some really good reasons, as most Texas courts believe that it is always in the child’s best interest to have two involved parents.
 When I ask that question out of the gate and your answer is something like, she (or he) smokes pot and didn’t put the car seat in that one time or she (or he) just doesn’t feed the child healthy vegetables all the time, you’re headed for a major uphill battle.

 Now, say you do have a smoking gun—you can prove instances of family violence, alcohol or drug abuse or other actions of the parent that pose a physical, mental or emotional danger to the child or that the other party is incarcerated—you may be able to get full custody.